 There's even a story they tell in England about Franklin and King George.
 It seems lightning struck the steeple of St. Paul's Cathedral, and quite naturally the King consulted with Franklin about a lightning rod since Franklin lived a few blocks away.
 The King wanted a brass ball on the top of his church.
 Franklin made the rare miscalculation of openly disagreeing with the King.
-"No, your Majesty, it should be an iron spike. " The English imply the story shows a foreign printer telling the King what to do and was, therefore, himself a fool.
+"No, your Majesty, it should be an iron spike. " The English imply the story depicts a foreign printer telling the King what to do and was, therefore, himself a fool.
 The American version of the same story would have it the King was a fool to tell the greatest living expert on lightning rods what was what about lightning rods.
 The founder of the American diplomatic corps probably would never have chosen such words, but "Who the hell do you think you are, telling me what is best in lightning rods", would probably summarize it.
 Well, America and Great Britain fought an eight-year revolution over this difference in attitudes, and so it seems likely Franklin and the Trustees of the University he founded, used stronger words than are now reported in alumni magazines.

 The moral of all this is, no matter how silly the argument seems to strangers, the protagonists sometimes feel strongly enough to make trouble for those who do not accord their views a proper deference.
-The fact Franklin acted in such an out-of-character way, is merely proof of how strongly he really felt about it.
+The fact Franklin acted in such an out-of-character way, is probably proof of how strongly he really felt about it.